robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

   }
   ```

-  <div class="alert alert-info" role="alert">REMINDER: Since we have to pass the password to the API in order to create the account and we are communicating over a non-secure channel, make sure you do not use your real passwords.
-With the non-secure connection anyone can easily capture your email and password combo for the todo API.
-In production, you would want use an SSL certificate.
-As well for development, typically you would have the API locally but since this is an Angular workshop and not an API workshop, a remote API was provided for you.</div>
+  <div class="alert alert-danger" role="alert">REMINDER: Since we have to pass the password to the API in order to create the account and we are communicating over a non-secure channel, make sure you do not use your real passwords.</div>

 <div class="exercise-end"></div>